 FamilyFarmed is a non-profit organization committed to expanding the production, marketing and distribution of locally grown and responsibly produced food, in order to enhance the social, economic, and environmental health of our communities.

 FamilyFarmed is a national leader in building the Good Food movement and developing regional, sustainable food systems.
 Its annual Good Food Festival & Conference — America’s longest-running sustainable and local food trade show — brings together key stakeholders to be inspired and do business.

-The Good Food movement has grown exponentially.
-Since FamilyFarmed began 20 years ago, the Chicago-based nonprofit likewise has grown.
-It is now in its second year of operating the Good Food Business Accelerator, which was created to stimulate entrepreneurship.
-And to better engage businesses, producers, and the public in the Good Food conversation, it launched goodfoodoneverytable.com.
+The Good Food movement has grown exponentially over the 20 years since FamilyFarmed began, and our Chicago-based nonprofit likewise has grown.
+It is now in its third year of operating the Good Food Business Accelerator, which is designed to stimulate entrepreneurship, and is currently developing the related Incubator Without Walls (IWOW), which will provide technical assistance and other guidance to entrepreneurs with esoteric needs.
+And to better engage businesses, producers, and the public in the Good Food conversation, it launched goodfoodoneverytable.org.
 Organizational achievements include the following:

 Good Food Festival & Conference

 FamilyFarmed launched the first sustainable local food trade show in America 13 years ago.
 The Good Food Festival & Conference, held annually in Chicago, includes the Good Food Financing & Innovation Conference, Good Food Financing Fair, Good Food Industry Conference, a Food Policy Conference, a consumer-focused Festival, and networking opportunities in the evenings.

 Nearly 5,000 people attend to meet, learn, get inspired, and do business — including farmers, policy makers, food hub operators, artisan food businesses, retailers, individuals and families, restaurateurs, and distributors.
 The 2017 festival and conference will be held March 16-18 at the UIC Forum in Chicago.